TUB-DVG/DVG-climate-chamber-comfort-dataset/README.md

 ## **Model Training**

 The script `model_train.py` trains machine learning models (ExtraTrees and SVC).
-The results are saved in the `results/` folder as `.pkl` files for pre-trained models.
+The results are saved in the `results/` folder as `.pkl` files for pre-trained models and `plot_results.ipynb` to visualize model performance.
 --data_path: Path to the processed data file
 --output_dir: Directory where model outputs and results will be saved